 How does a design system work exactly?

 Think of a design system as a bunch of decisions around how everything should look and how it should work.
-These decisions become guidelines which can span your entire product ecosystem, from web to mobile to even digital marketing materials and offline branding.
+These decisions become guidelines that can span your entire product ecosystem, from web to mobile to even digital marketing materials and offline branding.
 It’s up to you how in-depth you want to go.
 There’s no set way to do things; a great design system responds to the needs of your business.

 How did this transform design at Commsec?